jpvillaisaza/reverse/reverse.md

 better algorithm for reverse, which is the best way to improve a program's performance.

-We start with the most basic definition of reverse, except we call it obverse...
-This way of defining reverse is simple and very clear in terms of functional programming.
-If we want to reverse a list, we simply reverse its tail and append to that the head.
+Bird begins with a simple and inefficient definition of `reverse`, which we'll call `obverse`.
+Basically, if we want to... obverse a list, we simply obverse its tail and then append its head:

 ```haskell
 obverse :: [a] -> [a]